Welcome to Boarding

 Kimbolton House (or “Kim House”) is at the School end of the High Street, opposite Oliver’s, the local shop.
 There is access to the house from the High Street and around the back near the Health Centre.

-Houseparents: The Lawless Family
+Houseparents: The Gilbert family

 Meet the House staff